michaeljclark/xi/README.md

 cached.
 This makes subsequent invocations very fast.
 Queries in this way can be answered in less than a millisecond.

-_Example invocation of a search query using a 'nub-client':_
+_Example invocation of a search query:_

 ```
-xi -t nub-client blue
+xi -t unicode blue
 ⻘	U+2ed8	CJK RADICAL BLUE
 ⾭	U+2fad	KANGXI RADICAL BLUE
 💙	U+1f499	BLUE HEART